-- Exhibits will be subject to sanitary regulations and other applicable regulations as stated in the general rules in the open class section. - Violation of any of the rules listed in this fair book or in special later revisions may mean forfeiture of prizes.
+- 1) Exhibits will be subject to sanitary regulations and other applicable regulations as stated in the general rules in the open class section. - 2) Violation of any of the rules listed in this fair book or in special later revisions may mean forfeiture of prizes.
 Special rules are found in various divisions. - 3) K-State Research and Extension: 4-H is a program of K-State Research and Extension (KSRE) which is part of Kansas State University.
-Rules and guidelines for the 4-H Division and 4-H related activities at the fair are governed by the K-State Research and Extension Post Rock District Board, giving Post Rock District Staff and approved volunteers enforcement authority.
-They strive to align the 4-H Division with K-State Research and Extension and Kansas 4-H policies and practices. - 4) Exhibitors: Only Kansas 4-H members enrolled in Lincoln County are eligible to compete in this division.
+Rules and guidelines for the 4-H Division and 4-H related activities at the fair are governed by the K-State Research and Extension Post Rock District Board, giving Post Rock District Staff and approved volunteers' enforcement authority.
+They strive to align the 4-H Division with K-State Research and Extension and Kansas 4-H policies and practices. - 4) Exhibitors: Only Kansas 4-H and FFA members enrolled in Lincoln County are eligible to compete for prizes or participate in the 4-H and FFA Department and related activities.
 Each 4-H youth must have a complete and current Kansas 4-H Participation Form in 4-H Online.
-Enrollment Deadline is May 1 of the current 4-H year.
-In some cases Lincoln County FFA members are eligible to enter a project area and should follow FFA membership expectations for eligibility. - 5) Eligibility: Members must be enrolled in 4-H Online in the project in which they wish to exhibit.
-Enrollment deadline is May 1 of current 4-H year.
-All project requirements and deadlines as defined by Post Rock District, Lincoln County 4-H Council and Lincoln County Fairboard must be met. - 6) Exhibits: The exhibits must be the handiwork of the exhibitor; the grower, where agricultural exhibits are shown; and the owner and feed, where livestock is entered.
-Exhibits must be the result of the current year's 4-H work.
-Exhibits are entered and displayed at the risk of the exhibitor.
-Due care will be exercised to protect them, but the hazards of the fair should be considered when selecting exhibits. - 7) School Projects: Project items made as part of school work for credit and grade can be used to complete 4-H requirements or be shown at the fair, as long as they are a planned part of the project. - 8) Age Divisions: All ages are the youth's age before January 1 of the current 4-H year.
-Refer to project area for age divisions in each project area. - 9) Equal Opportunity and Accessibility: K-State Research and Extension is committed to providing equal opportunity for participation in all programs, services and activities.
-Accommodations for persons with disabilities may be requested by contacting the extension office two weeks prior to the start of the fair or pre-fair event.
-Requests received after this date will be honored when it is feasible to do so.
-K-State Research and Extension is an equal opportunity provider and employer.
+Enrollment deadline is May 1 of the current 4-H year - 5) Eligibility: Exhibitors must meet the project requirements and deadlines as defined by K-State Research and Extension Post Rock District and the Lincoln County 4-H Council. - 1.
+4-H Membership.
+A 4-H member must be enrolled in a project in 4-H Online by May 1 of the current 4-H year to exhibit in the project division within the 4-H and FFA Department at the Lincoln County Fair. - 2.
+FFA Membership.
+FFA members must be enrolled in agriculture education.
+The student must have paid current annual membership dues and not have passed their 19th birthday before January 1 of the current year.
+FFA members can only enter in project areas aligned with the FFA program of study. - 6) Exhibits: The exhibits must be the handiwork of the exhibitor; the grower, where agricultural exhibits are shown; and the owner and feeder, where livestock is entered.
+Exhibits must be the result of the current year's work.
+This rule shall be rigidly enforced to maintain the integrity of the youth programs. - 7) School Projects: Project items made as part of school work for credit and grade can be used to complete 4-H & FFA requirements or be shown at the fair, as long as they are a planned part of the project. - 8) Age Divisions: All ages are the youth's age before January 1 of the current 4-H year.
+Refer to project area for age divisions in each project area.
+If not listed in the project area, the age divisions are Junior = 7-13 and Senior 14-18 years old.